-22) Chassis Intrusion Lead (2-pin ACHA)
+23. Chassis Intrusion Lead (2-pin CHA)

 This lead is for a chassis designed for chassis intrusion detection.
 After-market toggle switches may also be installed to the chassis panel or on any removable components.
 Two wires should be available from the chassis to connect to this lead.
 When any chassis component is removed, the contact should open and the motherboard will record a chassis intrusion event.
-The event can then be processed by software such as LDCM.
-If the chassis intrusion lead is not used, a jumper cap must be placed over the pins to prevent unnecessary power loss.
+If the chassis intrusion connector is not used, a jumper cap must be placed over the pins to prevent unnecessary power loss.

-MEW-RM Chassis Open Alarm Lead
+MEW-L Chassis Open Alarm Lead

-23) ATX Power Supply Connector (20-pin block ATXPWR)
+24) ATX Power Supply Connector (20-pin block ATXPWR)